mahrncic/mahrncic/README.md

 ### Hello, I'm Marko! 👋

-## Developer and Software Enthusiast
+## Software Engineer and Enthusiast

 - 💻 Working with .NET and Microsoft technologies
 - 4️⃣+ years of professional experience in Software Development